deltaepsilon/jupiter/GTD.md

 ## Archive

+- [x] Repair bulk error requeue process.
+It doesn't recurse to the second page.
 - [x] Requeue single items
 - [x] Log all errors to a separate data structure
 - [x] Repair requeue